SaraAlert/SaraAlert/API.md

 Because of the nature of this workflow, there is a lot of flexibility when implementing the client-side of this workflow.
 It only really requires the following capabilities:
 - For registration: Generate and store JWKS (NOTE: generation can be done with a third-party tool if need be)
-- For authorization: Make POST authorization requests and receive access token responses
+- For authorization: Make POST authorization requests with a signed JWT and receive access token responses
 - For authentication and API interaction: Make API requests

 Before going further, it is highly recommended to read the profile for this workflow detailed [here](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
 Specifically, the [worked example](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#worked-example) is particular useful.